![]() |

 the door was bolted shut

-with a pitch-black ribbon
+and a pitch-black ribbon

 tied to your bedroom window.